 Medical Editor: John P. Cunha, DO, FACOEP

-Nimbex (cisatracurium besylate) is given before general anesthesia in preparation for surgery.
-It helps keep the body still during surgery.
-It also relaxes the throat so a breathing tube can be more easily inserted before surgery.
-It is a skeletal muscle relaxant.
-This medication is available in generic form.
-Common side effects include light-headedness, mild itching or skin rash, warmth, redness, or tingly feeling under the skin.
+Nimbex (cisatracurium besylate) is a skeletal muscle relaxant given before general anesthesia in preparation for surgery.
+Nimbex helps keep the body still during surgery.
+Nimbex also relaxes the throat so a breathing tube can be more easily inserted before surgery.
+Nimbex is available in generic form.
+Common side effects of Nimbex include:

 Our Nimbex (cisatracurium besylate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.